 In accordance with the terms of the DDS contract, an audit may be performed by an authorized state representative.
 Should such audit disclose any unallowable costs, SDICDSI may be liable to the state for reimbursement of such costs.
-In the opinion of the SDICDSI's management, the effect of any disallowed costs would be immaterial to the consolidated financial statements at June 30, 2013, and for the year then ended.
+In the opinion of the SDICDSI's management, the effect of any disallowed costs would be immaterial to the consolidated financial statements at June 30, 2014, and for the year then ended.

 SDICDSI is dependent on continued funding provided by the DDS to operate and provide services for its clients.
 SDICDSI's contract with DDS provides funding for services under the Lanterman Act.
-In the event that the operations of SDICDSI result in a deficit position at the end of any contract year, which has occurred for the 2012/2013 contract year, DDS may reallocate surplus funds within the state of California system to supplement SDICDSI's funding.
-Should a system-wide deficit occur, DDS is required to report to the Governor of California and the appropriate fiscal committee of the State Legislature and recommend actions to secure additional funds or reduce expenditures.
-DDS's recommendations are subsequently reviewed by the Governor and the Legislature and a decision is made with regard to specific actions, including the possible suspension of the entitlement.
+In the event that the operations of SDICDSI result in a deficit position at the end of any contract year, DDS may reallocate surplus funds within the state of California system to supplement SDICDSI's funding.
+Should a system-wide deficit occur, DDS is required to report to the governor of California and the appropriate fiscal committee of the State Legislature and recommend actions to secure additional funds or reduce expenditures.
+DDS's recommendations are subsequently reviewed by the governor and the Legislature and a decision is made with regard to specific actions.